IRNAS/irnas-guidelines-docs/docs/developer_guidelines.md

 is necessary for that.

-Include statements belonging to the same include group should be written together with no space in the between, ordered alphabetically(`clang-format` does this for you).
+Include statements belonging to the same include group should be written together with no space in between, ordered alphabetically(`clang-format` does this for you).
 Different include groups should be separated by a single empty line.

 Include groups should be ordered from top to bottom following the below list: